LLNL/Silo/docs/intro.md

 First, the Fortran interface is primarily a write-only interface.
 This means Fortran applications can use the interface to write Silo files so that other tools, like VisIt, can read them.
-However, for all but a few of Silo’s objects, only the functions necessary to write the objects to a Silo file have been implemented in the Fortran interface.
+However, for all but a few of Silo's objects, only the functions necessary to write the objects to a Silo file have been implemented in the Fortran interface.
 This means Fortran applications cannot really use Silo for restart file purposes.

 Conceptually, the Fortran interface is identical to the C interface.